ComNets-Bremen/wemos-logger/README.md

-# wemos-logger - A basic logger app for esp32 wemos devices
+# wemos-logger - A basic logger app for esp8266 wemos devices

 The documentation - especially how to build this logger -  is located in the [doc](doc) directory, the source code for the logger in the [src](src) directory.
+In this file, you will find an overview of the system and the capabilities.

 # What is this?